Architecture in Colors: Guide for Designing with Colors

 How Do Colors Affect the Designs?

-There are colors that bring things visually perceived and affect the size of voids to stand out or confirm things as important or make the background.
+Some colors bring things visually perceived and affect the size of voids to stand out confirm things as important or make the background.
 Colors serve indoor functions and use such as steering systems that provide a feeling of safety and reliability.

-2- The Sensory effect: If the design by sight determines the locations of objects and their functions through colors, the design by sensation uses colors to affect and influences the user’s sense.
-There are colors that suggest roughness and other softness, and here the eyesight can be linked to the sense of touch or smell.
+2- The Sensory effect: If the design by sight determines the locations of objects and their functions through colors, the design by sensation uses colors to affect and influence the user’s sense.
+Some colors suggest roughness and other softness, and here the eyesight can be linked to the sense of touch or smell.
 There are colors used to create or change our impression.

 For example, the bright colors covering the building from the exterior give joyful impressions on what we are expecting to see once we are inside!